MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/security/defender-endpoint/configure-notifications-microsoft-defender-antivirus.md

 ms.lasthandoff: 05/19/2021
 ms.locfileid: "52572340"
 ---
-# <a name="configure-the-notifications-that-appear-on-endpoints"></a>Configurar as notificações que aparecem nos pontos de extremidade
+# <a name="configure-the-notifications-that-appear-on-endpoints"></a>Configurar as notificações exibidas nos pontos de extremidade

 **Aplica-se a:**